d-chambers/Detex/Tutorial/Advanced/GetData/get_data.md

                 useful if using an in-network database
-                "iris" : an iris client is initiated, also uses IRIS for inventory "uuss" : A client attached to the university of utah seismograph stations is initated using CWB for waveforms and IRIS is used for station inventories client : An obspy client object
+                "iris" : an iris client is initiated, also uses IRIS for inventory "uuss" : A client attached to the university of utah seismograph stations is initiated using CWB for waveforms and IRIS is used for station inventories client : An obspy client object
             Client object used to get data, from obspy.fdsn, obspy.neic etc.